GrannyCookies/blend/README.md

 [![Gitter](https://raw.githubusercontent.com/GrannyCookies/blend/gh-pages/examples/Gitter.png)](https://gitter.im/GrannyCookies/blend)

-BlendCSS blends the best parts of Material Design and Flat 2.0 to create a unique design language that really screams "You!" at the top of it's lungs.
+BlendCSS blends the best parts of Material Design, Flat 2.0 and skeuomorphic design to create a unique design language that really screams "You!" at the top of it's lungs.

 ![You!](https://raw.githubusercontent.com/GrannyCookies/blend/gh-pages/examples/You!.png)